c3lang/c3-web/src/content/blogs/Memory Management.md

 author: "Josh Ring"
 ---

-For us to talk about managing memory in a language we need to establish some context.

-## Computer Memory
+Memory is one of the most important resources we have to manage as programmers, in this blog we'll be talking about managing dynamic memory allocations on the heap.

-Broadly there are two types of memory allocation in your programs, the stack and the heap.
+Let's break that down; Broadly there are two types of memory allocation in your programs, on the stack and on the heap.
+Allocations on the [stack](https://en.wikipedia.org/wiki/Stack_register) are compact and are managed automatically, but they are limited in size.
+The heap by contrast is [manually managed](https://en.wikipedia.org/wiki/Memory_management) and is used for dynamic allocations which can be much larger.

-### The Stack

-Allocation on the [stack](https://en.wikipedia.org/wiki/Stack_register) is automatically managed, but limited in size typically 512KB – 8MB depending on the platform.

-### The Heap

-Allocation on the heap is [manually managed](https://en.wikipedia.org/wiki/Memory_management) and can support larger allocations up to several GB in size depending on your hardware specs.

 ### Memory Leaks

-When we allocate memory, with say `malloc()` typically we need to `free()` it afterwards, otherwise we can't use that memory until the OS process exits.
-This is called a [memory leak](https://en.wikipedia.org/wiki/Memory_leak) and can lead to restricting or running out of available system memory when they happen in longer running processes like games, operating systems and web browsers.
+When we dynamically allocate memory, with say `malloc()` typically we need to `free()` it afterwards, otherwise we can't use that memory until the OS process exits.
+If that memory isn't being used and it has not been freed this is called a [memory leak](https://en.wikipedia.org/wiki/Memory_leak) and can lead to restricting or running out of available system memory.

 ### Avoiding Memory Leaks